Ellery Balcombe: 2019–20 season and loan to Viborg FF

-2020–21
+2020–21 season and loan to Doncaster Rovers

-Balcombe returned fit for the 2020–21 pre-season and owing to the departure of Patrik Gunnarsson on loan, he served as third-choice goalkeeper behind David Raya and Luke Daniels and was an unused substitute during two early regular season matches.
+Balcombe returned fit for the 2020–21 pre-season and owing to the departure of Patrik Gunnarsson on loan, he served as third-choice goalkeeper behind David Raya and Luke Daniels.
+He was an unused substitute during two early regular season matches.
 Balcombe signed a new 4 1/2-year contract on 6 January 2021 and later that day, he joined League One club Doncaster Rovers on loan until the end of the 2020–21 season.
 He immediately assumed a starting role and one of his saves during a 4–0 FA Cup fourth round defeat to West Ham United on 23 January was nominated for the competition's Save of the Round award.
 One week later, two penalty saves and a man of the match performance in a 1–0 win over Lincoln City saw Balcombe named in the League One Team of the Week.
 Balcombe's January 2021 performances in league matches saw him nominated for the PFA Fans' League One Player of the Month award.
-He finished his spell with 17 appearances.
+He finished his spell with 17 appearances and in his absence, Brentford were promoted to the Premier League.

-2021–22
+2021–22 season and loans to Burton Albion and Bromley

 On 29 June 2021, Balcombe joined League One club Burton Albion on loan for the duration of the 2021–22 season.
 Unable to dislodge first-choice goalkeeper Ben Garratt, he made just three EFL Trophy appearances before the termination of the loan on 4 January 2022.
 On 31 January 2022, Balcombe joined National League club Bromley on loan until the end of the 2021–22 season.
 He was signed as a replacement for departed backup goalkeeper Reice Charles-Cook.
 Initially appearing only in FA Trophy matches, Balcombe displaced first-choice goalkeeper Mark Cousins in the league lineup in March 2022.
 His 19th and final appearance for the club came in the 1–0 2022 FA Trophy Final victory over Wrexham on 22 May 2022.

-2022–23
+2022–23 season and loans to Crawley Town and Bristol Rovers

 On 30 July 2022, Balcombe joined League Two club Crawley Town on a season-long loan.
 He started in the club's opening 2022–23 fixture versus Carlisle United later that day, but was substituted due to injury at half-time during the 1–0 defeat.
 He returned to match play on 29 October 2022 and made 11 further appearances before being recalled on 17 January 2023.
 Two days later, Balcombe joined League One club Bristol Rovers on loan until the end of the season.
-He made his debut on 28 January in a 5–1 defeat at Morecambe.
+He made eight appearances during an injury-affected spell.